 Common mistakes to avoid

-If you're not a website developer, canonical URLs can be confusing.
 Using canonical URLs incorrectly can actually be worse than choosing not to use them at all.
-Below are some common mistakes to avoid when using canonical URLs:
+Here are some common mistakes to avoid:

 • Using incorrect tags: Setting a canonical tag to a nonexistent URL makes it hard for search engines to know which page to index.
 Always verify that the chosen URL is correct and is the preferred version of the content.